tonethar/IGME-230-GDD-Spring-2018/notes/midterm-review.md

 3. List the 4 "CRAP" design principles and a rule of thumb for each.

-4. Write a complete PHP program that will echo out the string "Hello World".
+4. Write a complete PHP program that will print out the string "Hello World".